getnamo/SocketIOClient-Unreal/README.md

 Limitations:
 - Can only be used in Event Graphs (BP functions don't support latent actions)
-- The callback can only be used once by the server per emit.
-This is a UE4 limitation for latent actions.
-If you need to use the callback multiple times per emit consider using the other ```Emit With Callback``` method which supports unlimited uses of the callback by the server per emit.

 #### Emit with Callback node.js server example